 Capital crimes included worshipping any other God, blasphemy, counterfeiting, witchcraft, murder, sodomy, rape, and adultery.

-They also controlled individual behavior by fierce gossip, defamatory and often obscene billboards, and lawsuits.
-In one town, 20 percent of the adults in each decade found themselves charged with an offense, usually a morals violation.
+They also controlled individual behavior through fierce gossip, defamatory and often obscene billboards, and lawsuits.
+In one town, 20 percent of the adults in each decade were charged with an offense, usually a morals violation.

 Believing in the Old Testament methods, Puritans felt no remorse about administering punishment.

-Puritan fears, beliefs, and institutions were the perfect storm that fueled the witch craze in Connecticut, which began in 1647 and again in Salem, Massachusetts in 1692.
-When colonists’ anxieties were high, they often looking for something or someone to blame, and in these cases, witchcraft became the scapegoat.
+Puritan fears, beliefs, and institutions were the perfect storm that fueled the witch craze in Connecticut, which began in 1647 and again in Salem, Massachusetts, in 1692.
+When colonists’ anxieties were high, they often looked for something or someone to blame, and in these cases, witchcraft became the scapegoat.

-Eventually, the Puritans relaxed their standards for church membership, its religious fervor diminished, and their churches became open “centers of worship.
-Later, they evolved into the Congregationalist churches.
+Eventually, the Puritans relaxed their church membership standards, their religious fervor diminished, and their churches became open centers of worship.
+Later, they evolved into Congregationalist churches.

 ©Kathy Alexander/LegendsOfAmerica, updated January 2023.

 Salem, Massachusetts Witchcraft Hysteria